carpentries/docs.carpentries.org/source/resources/general/glossary.md

 Instructor Training Bonus Module
     additional optional training that was offered to Instructors.

+Lesson Infrastructure Committee
+    members of the community who make decisions for structural changes to the lesson infrastructure to ensure that they align with our core values.

 Post-Training Framework
     a resource created by the Task Force to guide Community Facilitators in identifying needs in The Carpentries community that they can collaboratively work to alleviate in their cohort after their training.